 Real estate is a dominant investment medium in Kenya with ownership an important collective and individual objective.
 Asset weightings are as high as 25% and more.
 This partially reflects the positive returns associated with retaining developed assets in recent years.

 Building quality varies significantly with the stock of Grade A office space being restricted.
 Vacant supply is extremely low with all developments committed for occupation close to practical completion.
-Most occupiers seek to upgrade their accommodation and this drives the leasing market, together with new investment and expansion in line with the economic cycle.
+For example, when the final link was announced in the M4 around 15 years ago, it took prospective purchasers a year or two for investment to gain momentum.

 Despite many years of Independence, good comparative economic growth and relative political stability, the country clearly still faces a considerable challenge in meeting the social and economic aspirations of a large and growing section of the population.
 Whether you are pushing your house valuation for mortgage purpose or not it is innovatively a pressing errand for you to figure your propertys expense.